 - 10.1 A serious view is taken of any drug related offence.
 Taking drugs and driving poses an obvious risk to public safety, whilst applicants who have convictions for the supply of drugs should be treated with considerable concern.
 The nature and quantity of the drugs, whether for personal use or supply are issues which should be considered. - 10.2 A licence will not normally be granted where the applicant has a conviction for an offence related to the supply of drugs and has not been free of conviction for 5 years.
-Because of the nature of a driver's involvement with the public, a licence will not be granted where the applicant has a conviction for an offence related to the supply of drugs. - 10.3 A licence will not normally be granted where the applicant has more than one conviction for offences related to the possession of drugs and has not been free of conviction for 5 years. - 10.4 An applicant who has an isolated conviction for an offence related to the possession of drugs (other than for supply)-within the last 3-5 years may be granted a licence once 5/10 years have passed since the completion of any sentence, but consideration should be given to the nature and quantity of the drugs. - 10.5 If there is evidence of persistent drugs use, misuse or dependency a specialist medical examination (in accordance with DVLA Group 2 medical standards) may be required before the licence is granted.
-If the applicant was an addict then they would normally be required to show evidence of 5 years free from drug taking after detoxification treatment. - 10.6 A licence will not normally be granted if an applicant has more than one conviction for a drugs related offence.
+Because of the nature of a driver's involvement with the public, a licence will not be granted where the applicant has a conviction for an offence related to the supply of drugs. - 10.3 A licence will not normally be granted where the applicant has more than one conviction for offences related to the possession of drugs and has not been free of conviction for 5 years. - 10.4 An applicant who has an isolated conviction for an offence related to the possession of drugs (other than for supply) within the last 3-5 years may be granted a licence once the following time periods have passed since the completion of any sentence, but consideration should be given to the nature and quantity of the drugs.